solislemuslab/bioklustering/readme.md

 **Notes:**

-- We recommend you use Google Chrome to render the website because different browsers might result in different interface and functionalities.
+- Even when the web app supports all browsers, we recommend the use Google Chrome to render the web app because different browsers might result in different interface and functionalities.
 - Sometimes when running `python3 manage.py makemigrations`, you might get the following warning message:

 ```